 Our postal address is "Box 140 Dunedin 9054"

-The return journey through the Taieri Gorge to Pukerangi takes four hours while the trip to Middlemarch takes six hours return.
-The return Seasider trip to Palmerston takes four hours and short round trips with the Silver Fern Railcar to Waitati take about one and a half hours (90 minutes).
+The return journey through the Taieri Gorge to Pukerangi takes approximately four and a half hours while the trip to Middlemarch takes six and a half hours return.
+The return Seasider trip to Waitati takes about 2 to 2 and a half hours

 Think of the train like an airplane.
 We are unable to carry gas/fuel, ammunition, fireworks etc. If you are thinking of carrying any dangerous goods please let us know so we can advise transport options.

-If you have travelled on the Dunedin Silver Fern then there is a possibility of a drop off in Port Chalmers which has proven to be a popular option amongst visitors off a cruise ship.
+If you have travelled on the Seasider then there is a possibility of a drop off in Port Chalmers which has proven to be a popular option amongst visitors off a cruise ship.

 A trip on the Taieri Gorge Railway is suitable for all weather types as all carriages are enclosed and heated.
 A change in the weather can noticabely change the scenery on offer - the Taieri Gorge is emotionally akin to the weather so it changes constantly.
 It is a fantastic all weather trip and can be enjoyed any time of year.